yakimka/picodi/README.md

 # Helper function to get a setting from the settings dictionary.
-# We can use this function to inject specific setting not all settings object.
+# We can use this function to inject specific settings, not the whole settings object.
 @inject
 def get_setting(path: str, settings: dict = Provide(get_settings)) -> Callable[[], Any]:
     value = get_value(path, settings)